pagecow/meetup-app/README.md

 ### `type 'nodemon' into one terminal`

 This will start the server and connect to the database.
-The terminal should say 'Port runnin of port 7777' and 'db connected'.
+The terminal should say 'Port running on port 7777' and 'db connected'.

 ### `type 'npm start' into the second terminal`